Robbie Gladwell

-Robert "Robbie" Gladwell (born 16 June 1950), also known as Dr Robert, is an English rock and blues guitarist from London.
-He has been described as "one of Suffolk's most renowned musicians.
+Robert Gladwell (born 16 June 1950), also known as Dr Robert, is an English rock and blues guitarist from London.

 Music career

-Gladwell has played with numerous bands in the past 50 years and is perhaps best known for being the lead guitarist for Steve Harley and Cockney Rebel, firstly between 1990 and 1991, and then from 1999 onwards (sans 2015 and 2017–2019), playing both electric and acoustic guitars in the full rock band format, as well as Harley's 2–5 piece acoustic sets.
-He also played guitar for Suzi Quatro and many other musical artistes.
+Gladwell has played with numerous bands in the past 50 years and is perhaps best known for being the lead guitarist for Steve Harley and Cockney Rebel, firstly between 1990 and 1991, and then from 1999 until 2022 (sans 2018), playing both electric and acoustic guitars, as well as mandolin, in both Harley's full rock band format (Cockney Rebel), and Harley's 2–5 piece acoustic sets.

-He has supported and toured with the Rolling Stones, BB King, Percy Sledge, Little Eva and has shared stages with David Gilmour and Tom Jones.
+He also played lead guitar for Suzi Quatro during the 1990s, as well as many other musical artistes, and has supported and toured with the Rolling Stones, B. B. King, Percy Sledge, Little Eva.
+Gladwell has also shared stages with David Gilmour and Tom Jones, among others.

+Gladwell has also been the frontman of the eponymous Robbie Gladwell Band (sometimes also billed as "Robbie Gladwell and Friends" at larger venues) since the early-1980s.
+The band is an established act in the Suffolk area, and as of 2024 continues to perform multiple concerts per year, with many of these played to raise money for local charities.

 Gladwell has worked as a consultant for Gibson and Fender Guitars and wrote regular features for Guitarist magazine.
 He has also designed a guitar for Vintage.

-He currently runs a custom guitar workshop 'Dr Robert's Guitar Surgery' Sudbury in Suffolk.
+He currently runs a custom guitar workshop, Dr Robert's Guitar Surgery, in Sudbury in Suffolk.